 Under a private limited company, which is the most preferred type of business entity in Thailand, a minimum of three shareholders is required, which may be composed of either Thai nationals or foreigners.
 The shareholders under a private limited company must be non-juristic (real persons) and own shares in the company.

-Thailand company registration for foreigners, what are your choices?
+Company registration in Thailand for foreigners, what are your choices?